-Private on nonpublic schools have an application process and may choose to accept or deny students who apply.
+- Private or nonpublic schools have an application process.
+This means they may choose to accept or deny students who apply.

-Often students will need to fill out an application, write an essay (depending on age), provide reference letters, and complete an interview.
+- Often students need to fill out an application, write an essay (depending on age), provide reference letters, and complete an interview.

-Upon enrollment in a nonpublic or community school, the parent/guardian should contact the transportation department of the public school district in which they reside.
+- Upon enrollment in a nonpublic or community school, the parent or guardian should contact the transportation department of the public school district in which they live.
 A written request is strongly suggested.
-Without this initial contact, the public school district will not have any knowledge of the student’s transportation needs.
+Without this first contact, the public school district will not know about the student’s transportation needs.